svanderburg/node2nix/README.md

     $ nix-env -f default.nix -iA '"nijs-0.0.18"'

-The above command also works with dependencies of any package that are not declared in the JSON configuration file, e.g.:

-    $ nix-env -f default.nix -iA '"slasp-0.0.4"'

 Generating packages for Node.js 5.x
 -----------------------------------
 By default, `npm2nix` generates Nix expressions that should be used in